 Is there anything I can do to help myself?

-Learning relaxation techniques may benefit some people.
+Learning relaxation techniques may help some people who have blepharospasm.
 Educating yourself about your condition and staying positive can also help.
-Other complementary therapies such as homeopathy or acupuncture do not seem to help this condition.
+Complementary therapies such as homeopathy or acupuncture do not seem to help this condition.